dreadfullyposh/dash/README.md

 This repository was presented at ExpressionEngine Conference 2018 by Jeremy Gimbel as part of a session entitled *A Docker-based Development Environment Even I Can Understand*

-The slides from the presentation can be found here: <url to be added following presentation>
+The slides from the presentation can be found here: https://www.slideshare.net/JeremyGimbel/a-dockerbased-development-environment-even-i-can-understand-120725992

 ## Dash Directory Structure
 Explanation of the files in this repository.